-Q1.
-Length of Ownership
+Q1: Length of Ownership

 How long have you owned the property?

 Q2: Council Tax

-Which council tax band is your property in?(Please Select) Α
+Which council tax band is your property in?(Please Select) С

 Q3: Parking

 Garage × Allocated Parking Space

 Driveway × Shared Parking

 On Street ✓ Resident Permit

-Metered Parking ×
+Metered Parking

 Other (Please Specify)

 Q4: Conservation Area

 Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?

 Q5: Listed Building

-Is your property a Listed Building or contained within one(that is a building recognised and approved as being or special architectural or historical interest)
+Is your property a Listed Building or special architectural or histo ng or contained within one(that is a building rical interest) recognised and approved as being No